7imon7ays/dtc/README.md

     dtc console.log

-This will print the name of each file containing that expression followed by the line number and the line.
+This will print the name of every file containing that expression followed by the line number of the occurence and the line itself.

+To ignore a directory, add the "-not" flag.

+    dtc console.log -not "node_modules"

+For now you can only ignore one directory at a time.
+More to come!

 ===